approdriguez/arduino-coil-gun/Theory/README.md

 ### How many capacitors may I use?

 You can use as many as you want but be aware that they can all be used at the same voltage.

+### How should I connect them?

+If you are using just one large capacitor you can avoid this section.